 Play the audio:

 Standard operating procedures (SOPs) guide emergency responders in a crisis, providing predetermined steps to manage anticipated events.
 However, modern disasters often manifest as complex systems and produce unanticipated outcomes.
 As a consequence, the application of prediction-dependent SOPs to prediction-defiant scenarios yields ineffective emergency management.
-Harwood’s research proposes two practical, executable means of integrating adaptability into SOP-driven crisis response: the use of prompts and crisis co-pilots.
+In this podcast, Shawn Harwood (cohort 1505), Assistant Attache / Supervisory Special Agent for Homeland Security Investigations (DHS/ICE) proposes two practical, executable means of integrating adaptability into SOP-driven crisis response: the use of prompts and crisis co-pilots.
 Both of which help an emergency responder identify divergence from predicted behavior and encourage adaptation in the field.

 More episodes from the Reflecting Pool podcast.

 Keywords: Karimi, Harwood, standard operating procedure, SOP, adaptive SOP, public safety, Chicago PD, Law Enforcement, homeland security investigations, predictability, unpredictability, complicated, complex, adaptive systems, active shooter, crisis